goldmann/goldmann.pl/blog/2013-04-16-jmx-connections-to-jboss-as.md

     service:jmx:remoting-jmx://HOST:4447

-When you're trying to connect to the second instance of the JBoss AS in the domain mode, you need to add to the port number the default offset (150).
+When you're trying to connect to the second instance of the JBoss AS in domain mode, you'll need to add the default offset (150) to the port number.

 <div class="alert alert-warn"><h4>Classpath entries</h4>This connection type requires the modified classpath changes described above.</div>